-An ınual

-Estimated Estimated Amortization Amor tization

-Fair Value Useful Life Method Exp pense
+stimated air Value Estimated Useful Life Amortization Method A Annual mortization Expense

 Software \$ 3,578 7 Straight-line \$ 511

 Customer relationships 5,871 11.5 Straight-line 511

 Agent network 8,219 4 Straight-line 2,055

 Trade name/trademarks 10,567 Indefinite

 Total \$ 28,235 \$ 3,077

 Goodwill is calculated as the excess of the purchase price over the fair value of net assets acquired and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 Among the factors that contributed to a purchase price in excess of the fair value of the net tangible and intangible assets acquired were the acquisition of an assembled workforce, the expected synergies, and other benefits that we believe will result from combining the operations of CRYOPDP with our operations.
-The goodwill recognized of \$25.5 million is not expected to be deductible for income tax purposes.
+The goodwill recognized of \$25.5 million is not deductible for income tax purposes.